top of page

 Partners:

-1. Durham University, UK
+1. SwaCIL, Durham University, UK

 2. Sant'Anna School of Advanced Studies, Italy